-Easy to prepare cherry jam; all you need is cherries, sugar, and lemon juice!
+Easy to prepare Cherry Jam Preserves; all you need is cherries, sugar, and lemon juice!
 Oh, and patience – like in all good things!

-What is it about preserving food that takes one back to their roots, to simpler times when life was uncomplicated and unhurried?
+What is it about preserving food that takes one back to their roots?
+It takes me back to simpler times when life was uncomplicated and unhurried.
 I’ve only been canning for about fifteen years, but whenever I do, I find it to be so calming and so rewarding.

-Canning jams is one of the easiest forms of canning, in my opinion.
+Canning jams is one of the easiest forms of canning.
 Jams do not have a long list of ingredients, nor does it have complicated instructions.
 If you’re new to the world of canning, making jams to preserve throughout the winter, is a great place to start.

 Whenever I make jam, I tend to use the same recipe over and over again.
-I do not use any additives such as store-bought pectins or other thickening agents.
+There’s no need for any additives such as store-bought pectins or other thickening agents.
 I use lemon juice, because the citric acid in the lemon juice helps not only to elevate the flavour of jam, but to preserve it naturally as well.

-I also use sugar – but not too much!
+And sugar too; but not too much!
 I use just enough sugar to sweeten the jam and to help thicken it.
-The addition of the sugar also helps with the preserving, but adding a touch a sweetness to your berries or fruit can bring out the natural flavours and enhance the overall taste.
+The addition of the sugar also helps with the preserving.
+It also adds a touch a sweetness to your berries or fruit and will bring out the natural flavours and enhance the overall taste.